The queen who instituted the ballet de cour, Catherine de’ Medici: Women’s History Month in Dance, 2021

 Nothing in her first forty years presaged the importance she would later have.
 She was brought up in Florence and Rome as Caterina de’ Medici, a member of the illustrious Medici family, an heiress steeped in the connections between political power and the arts, niece to Pope Clement VII.
 At age fourteen, in 1533, she was married to Henri, second son of king Francois I of France.
 Since she was not a princess, many at the court of France felt Henri (who was also fourteen years old) had been thrown away on a parvenue - especially after the death of her uncle the Pope, in 1534, one year after her marriage.
 French hopes were pinned on some much more brilliant marriage for Henri’s elder brother, the strong and handsome dauphin François.

 But François died unexpectedly at age eighteen, in 1536.
 Henri became dauphin of France for the next eleven years.
 Henri had mistresses, publicly acknowledged.
 He visited Catherine sexually, for the need of legitimate heirs - but until 1544 she failed to conceive.
 During that period, Henri had a child by another woman.
 There were discussions that the childless Catherine should be legally repudiated and divorced.
 Henri also began a long affair with Diane de Poitiers, twenty years his senior, an intelligent women who enjoyed and used power.
 Fortunately for Catherine, she began to have children in her mid-twenties - not one but ten, in less than thirteen years.
-Seven of those children (four sons, three daughters) survived infancy.
+Of those children (four sons, three daughters), seven survived infancy.

 During those years of successive childbirths, her father-in-law died.
 Catherine became Queen, but with minimal power.
 King Henri gave extreme publicity to his mistress Diane (fondling her breasts or sitting on her lap before visiting ambassadors while talking politics).
 Nonetheless Catherine’s children became fabulously eligible for the royal marriage market.
 Her eldest son François was married to the child Mary Queen of Scots; her eldest daughter Elizabeth was married to king Philip II of Spain.